eamontoyaa/data4testing/README.md

 # data4testing

- This repository contains data (real or simulated) for testing programs.
+This repository contains data (real or simulated) for program testing.